 Budget constraints

 Despite the size of enterprise projects, Quality Assurance (QA) budgets often lag behind development investments.
-Testing is frequently underfunded because it’s viewed as a cost center rather than a value driver, especially in non-technical circles.
+Testing is frequently underfunded because it is viewed as a cost center rather than a value driver, especially in non-technical circles.

 As a result, QA teams are forced to work with fewer tools, smaller teams, and tighter timelines.
 This leads to shortcuts in test coverage, limited automation, and delayed bug fixes.
-Without dedicated investment, even the most critical systems risk being released before undergoing rigorous testing, jeopardizing quality, compliance (for example GDPR), and customer trust.
+Without dedicated investment, even the most critical systems risk being released before undergoing rigorous testing, jeopardizing quality, compliance, and customer trust.

 A practical way to secure budget is to tie QA investment to business risk: downtime cost, compliance exposure, and delayed revenue from release slip.